 Would you say it’s easier to connect to the mainstream industry, or has that pipeline changed drastically for the worst?

 It’s a very comfortable spot when you look at it.
-In 2019 when I was making that decision to quit my job I was also taking a hot second to look at the industry itself and where it was going.
-Originally, part of my procedure to figure out my musical identity, that observation allowed me to see exactly where we “underground” producers stand and just how close the mainstream really is to us.
+In 2019, when I was making that decision to quit my job, I was also taking a hot second to look at the industry itself and where it was going.
+As part of my procedure to figure out my musical identity, that observation allowed me to see exactly where we “underground” producers stand and just how close the mainstream is to us.
 After getting a full view of things I feel a little indifferent towards it, but if you get the brainwork of it then it’s just like the ABC’s—but that brainwork doesn’t come without research.

-The A&R’s and the labels are working off of how the current industry is set up, so if you don’t know that you’re out bad.
-I don’t really trip too much over the status of things like that, because I know there are always some connections to be made that will put you exactly where you need to be.
+The A&R’s and the labels are working off of how the current industry is set up, so if you don’t know that, you’re out bad.
+I don’t trip too much over the status of things like that, because I know there are always some connections to be made that will put you exactly where you need to be.
 Having that knowledge of moving around the underground while in the sight of the labels at the same time is what will help you swim with the sharks.
-So I won’t say that it’s been easier but the process has definitely changed for the better.
-Now if you do the work, things will come straight to you just as they’re supposed to.
+So I won’t say that it’s been easier, but the process has changed for the better.
+Now, if you do the work, things will come straight to you just as they’re supposed to.

 Plus, we’re in the age where we’re all doing it ourselves.
 Some of us aren’t signed and are getting all of our numbers from streaming or YouTube and extra services like that.
-People are recording themselves, taking their own photos, shooting their own videos.
-It’s work to be done and now we’re learning that you don’t need a loan from the label to do this.
-You don’t have to sign a contract anymore, with enough dedication you can outwork a contract you know?
+People are recording themselves, taking their photos, shooting their videos.
+There’s work to be done, and now we’re learning that you don’t need a loan from the label to do this.
+You don’t have to sign a contract anymore.
+With enough dedication, you can outwork a contract, you know?
 It’s almost like the labels are keeping up a front to let us know they still work, but in reality, we know and see the truth.

 “It’s a reminder that I have everything I need around me so I just need to do the work.”